 – Assess the persistent management of fire safety in the business, such as fire drills and staff training

-– Strategies a fire safety action plan if changes are needed
+– Strategies for a fire safety action plan if changes are needed

 – Record all the relevant conclusions.